Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 This way there is enough space between the sensors and the case to allow good measurements.
-If you intend to attach something big on the bottomside, you can attach the Humidity and Barometer Bricklets the same way as the Ambient Light Bricklet to save space.
+If you intend to attach something big on the bottom side, you can attach the Humidity and Barometer Bricklets the same way as the Ambient Light Bricklet to save space.
 The already attached Bricklet cables will make the installation of the LCD Bricklet in the next step more easy.